dxos/dxos/docs/docs/guide/typescript/queries.md

 ::: note
 Note the directives `option (object) = true;` which instruct the framework to generate TypeScript classes from the marked `messages`.
 :::

+DXOS provides a tool for conveniently generating entity classes that work with the `query` interface.

 Using a tool called `dxtype` from `@dxos/echo-typegen` classes can be generated for use with DXOS Client.